 Jeremy Kuzmarov is the editor of Covert Action Magazine, a publication that has, since the 1970s, been uncovering conspiracies committed by the United States government, the FBI, CIA and other groups.

-The official story is that she died on 5 August 1962 at her home in Los Angeles and the cause of her death, as determined by the Los Angeles County Coroner’s Office, was ruled as a probable suicide by drug overdose.
+The official story is that she died in August 1962 at her home in Los Angeles and the cause of her death, as determined by the Los Angeles County Coroner’s Office, was ruled as a suicide by drug overdose.

 However, this doesn’t make sense, due to:

 - delay in reporting her death,

 - lack of phone records and missing diary,